-Available in 10k, 14k or 18k Gold or White Gold, each band is tapered and features Hummingbird as an original, hand-engraved piece of art created exclusively for this unique shape.
-This ring is also available in silver with rhodium plating to protect its luster, or silver without rhodium so it ages and blackens naturally.
+Available in 10k to 22k gold, each band is tapered and features Hummingbird as an original, hand-engraved piece of art created exclusively for this unique shape.
+This ring is also available in silver.

 Thick and heavy, each Haida Hummingbird Ring is cast from a hand-carved master that was created using traditional engraving tools and exceptionally deep carving techniques.
 The distinguished result is only possible by combining sophisticated hand craftsmanship with a fierce passion for elegant design in an exceedingly small space.
 The visible depth of carving is a direct result of 30 years of hand engraving experience and the adamant notion that if hand-engraved jewellery is to be worn proudly, it should be carved deeply.

 The Hummingbird ring is domed at the top, tapered to the bottom and entirely bordered by “rails” to frame and highlight the artwork.
 The traditional Haida crosshatching area is set well below the top surface to provide striking contrast of high relief.

 Abundant and bustling on the Pacific West Coast in Spring and Summer, the Hummingbird in Haida mythology is a symbol of health and healing as well as a literal messenger of joy and appreciation.
 Also known as Sah Sen, seeing a hummingbird before embarking on a journey or hunt is considered a very good omen as the fleet, colorful bird’s ability to fly in any direction or hover on the spot allows it to guide those on a literal or figurative journey, wait for them to catch up and even backtrack should travelers stray from the right path.